zbohm/lirisi/README.md

 ```

 The signature contains the so-called value "Key Image".
 This is the unique identifier of your private key.
 Each signature you create with your private key contains this identifier.
 The verifier recognizes the duplicate signature based on this identifier if you create more than one.
 Nevertheless, it is not possible to find out from the signature which of the signers, to whom the public keys belong, who created the signature.
-The signatory can only verify the validity of the signature:
+The verifier can only verify the validity of the signature:

 ```
 $ lirisi --message='Hello world!' --ring=ring-of-public.keys --signature=signature.pem verify